Spray tans will look great and stay on longer if you follow our guide to spray tan preparation:

 - Exfoliate with either a mitt such as the “Tan Eraser” (We stock these @ £6), a loofa or an exfoliating body cream

 - All hair removal should preferably be done the night before e.g. waxing, shaving or epilating

 - Please refrain from any sunbathing for at least 24 hours before your spray tan is applied

 - You can wear whatever you want during your treatment.
 Some people wear pants with no bra, some people go nude and some people wear a full swimsuit, it’s entirely up to you!

 - Don’t be shy!
-Please keep in mind that we have spray tanned so many people and besides, we are too busy concentrating making your tan perfect anyhow!
+Please keep in mind that we have spray-tanned so many people and besides, we are too busy concentrating on making your tan perfect anyhow!